datacebo/datacebo-cookbook/CONTRIBUTING.md

 ---

-## Update the Registry
+## Update the Catalog

 Every notebook must be registered so it appears on the site.

 Edit the file:

 ```
-registry.yaml
+catalog.yaml
 ```

 Add a new entry with the following fields: